After you created a project in LoadNinja, you need to create a test. In LoadNinja, you can create UI tests or API tests:

-On the Web Tests tab of the project screen, click Record:
+On the Tests tab of the project screen, click Create Test and select UI test from the context menu:

-In our example, we will record a script on a sample pet store web application:
+In our example, we will record a UI test on a sample pet store web application:

 You are now on the recorder screen.
 You see the tested web application on the right (in the internal browser area), and the recorded events on the left:

-To record a script, work with the tested web application in the internal browser as an end-user will work with it: click links, enter text, scroll pages, and so on.
-LoadNinja will be recording your actions and include them into the script.
+To record a UI test, work with the tested web application in the internal browser as an end-user will work with it: click links, enter text, scroll pages, and so on.
+LoadNinja will be recording your actions and include them into the test (see Recording UI Tests - Best Practices for more information).

 For example, let’s test the login system of the application: